Top 10 coastal woods in the UK

-Planted in 2001, this scenic young wood has lots to see.
+Planted in 2001, Pond Wood & Compass Hill is a scenic young wood with lots to see.
 A Victorian pond at its centre has been restored to its former glory and seven unique animal sculptures are dotted along more than 1km of paths.
 Take in great views to Castleward Estate and far up Strangford Lough, a large sea loch.
 Look out for heron, otters and seals towards the coast.

-Set in the North York Moors, these secluded woods straddle a steep ravine carved by streams and rivers that run off the moors.
+Set in the North York Moors, the secluded Scar & Castlebeck Woods straddle a steep ravine carved by streams and rivers that run off the moors.
 The area is cited as one of the best inland exposures of dinosaur footprints in the UK - a real must-see for keen archaeologists and palaeontologists!

 Above the tiny fishing village of Noss Mayo near Plymouth sits a real hidden gem.
-Managed mostly by local volunteers, the site is thriving with birdlife.
+Managed mostly by local volunteers, Brookings Down Wood is thriving with birdlife.
 Hunt for the ancient trees on site and come back in spring and autumn for spectacular displays of colourful leaves and flowers too.
 Footpaths are steep in places but worth the climb to the glades packed with wildflowers.